Anti-Trump protests continue in New York, LA, Philadelphia

 In Los Angeles, a few hundred people gathered outside CNN’s Los Angeles headquarters, and in San Francisco, hundreds of people, including many families with children, marched from Golden Gate Park to Ocean Beach chanting “Love trumps hate!”
 On Saturday, an estimated 8,000 marched through downtown.

+On Sunday, about 800 people marched through the state capital of Sacramento and hundreds others formed a human chain around the nearly 3.5-mile perimeter of Oakland’s Lake Merritt.
+Rallies in Oakland have at times become unruly, but those who came to the lake held hands and chanted, “We reject the president-elect.”

-In Oregon, police said they arrested 71 people late Saturday and early Sunday during anti-Trump protests downtown.
+In Oregon, police said they arrested 71 people late Saturday and early Sunday during anti-Trump protests in downtown Portland.

 The Portland Police Bureau said most protesters were cited for disorderly conduct and failing to obey an officer.

 Mostly, the demonstrations were peaceful.
-However, in Portland, Oregon, a man was shot and wounded Saturday morning during a confrontation.
+However, in Portland, Ore., a man was shot and wounded Saturday morning during a confrontation.
 Police arrested two teenagers in the shooting.

 Comments